Lyapunov Analysis of Least Squares Based Direct Adaptive Control: CONCLUSIONS

 \section{CONCLUSIONS}

-In this paper, a constructive Lyapunov analysis of RLS parameter estimation based direct adaptive control is proposed.
-A systematic replacement of the constant adaptation gain in gradient based schemes, with a time varying adaptive gain (covariance) matrix is explained, following the steps of Lyapunov analysis.
-A simulation based case study on ACC is provided to demonstrate the transient performance of RLS parameter identification based direct adaptive control, where the performance is compared in detail with that of gradient parameter estimation based schemes in Matlab/Simulink.
-A more realistic vehicle software, CarSim, is used to provide the performance of RLS parameter identification based direct adaptive control.
+In this paper, a constructive Lyapunov analysis of RLS based parameter estimation direct adaptive control is proposed.
+A systematic representation of designing a time varying adaptive gain (covariance) matrix is proposed via Lyapunov analysis, where it is analytically demonstrated that the adaptive parameters converge to the actual ones exponentially fast.
+The simulation results on an ACC model via Matlab/Simulink, and the comparative achievements, with respect to gradient based method and pure-LS procedure, validate the analytical gains.
+Moreover, it is shown that LS-based approach outperforms the others.
+Furthermore, a realistic vehicle software, CarSim, is utilized to scrutinize the applicability of the proposed method on a real ACC system.